 Animal-Assisted Therapy: Not Just For Dogs: When many people hear the phrase "animal-assisted therapy," they immediately think of therapy dogs.
 But therapy work isn't just for dogs - domestic animals of almost any kind can be therapy animals, including dogs, cats, guinea pigs, rabbits, horses, and more!

-To become an Animal Ambassador, you must complete the following steps:
+To become an Animal Ambassador, you must complete the following steps (Minnesota residents only):

 If you'd like to know more about animal-assisted therapy, join us for an upcoming Intro to Therapy Animals Class